The Cleric - PVE Templar Healer Build

 Other Templar Builds

-Lazy Tank – PVE Templar Tank Build Written guide updated for The Lost Depths DLC: Q3 2022 Older video but still relevant.
+Lazy Tank – PVE Templar Tank Build Written guide updated for updated for The Scribes of Fate DLC: Q1 2023 Older video but still relevant.
 The LAZY TANK is finally here, thanks to some BIG changes in the Waking Flame DLC!
-Generally, people have issues with Templar tanking because of their tool kit.
+Generally, people have issues with Templar tanking because of